Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/README.md

 as-is.
 Access the production app at `http://localhost:8000` after executing `docker-compose run --build`.
 Note that the production app is an optimized React build and will not have development features like hot-reloading.

+### Initializing the pa_court_archive

+Importing 3+ million records takes a bit of time.
+By default, the main script will run "silent," switch to `DJANGO_LOG_LEVEL=DEBUG` if you crave feedback.

+Build with your desired settings, then:

+1. `docker-compose run --entrypoint bash expunger`
+2. `python3 ./manage.py import pa_records`
+3. Wait a bit.